PicThrive/PicThriveApi/brands.rst

 Brands
 ======

-The following endpoint describes manipulations of a brand.
+The following endpoint describes manipulations of a Brand.
+A Brand has its own store, links, logos and campaigns.

 /v1/Brand/